domsson/libkita/README.md

 _This is a work in progress.
 Some things are not implemented.
 Other things might break._

-libkita makes it easy to create and run child processes, monitor their activity, read their `stdout` and `stderr` output, as well as write to their `stdin`.
+libkita is a header-only library that makes it easy to create and run child processes, monitor their activity, read their `stdout` and `stderr` output, as well as write to their `stdin`.
 It is not a _one size fits all_ library; I'm writing this for a [particular use-case](https://github.com/domsson/succade) and the library therefore makes certain assumptions and is lacking features that I don't need for my purposes.

-# Installation
+# Include

-First, build the library.
-There are two build scripts, for shared and static respectively.
-Let's go with shared:

-    chmod +x build-shared
-    ./build-shared

-The actual installation is dependent on your distribution, but usually means you'll have to copy the `.h` and the compiled `.so` to some system folder, then run a command to have the system re-load all libraries.
-For my Debian system, this does the trick:

-    cp ./lib/libkita.h /usr/include/
-    cp ./lib/libkita.so /usr/lib/x86_64-linux-gnu/
-    ldconfig -v -n /usr/lib

-Alternatively, you could just put all source files into your project and compile them alongside your own code.
+To include libkita in a header:

+    #include "libkita.h"

+And if you need the actual implementation:

+    #define KITA_IMPLEMENTATION
+    #include "libkita.h"

 # Usage